 I'm a freelance photographer, artist, graphic designer and wordsmith by calling, someone with her roots planted deep in the good dark soil of the eastern Ontario highlands.
-After chalking up experience in telecommunications, the legal sector, graphic design, freelance writing and marketing, I dreamed of flying on my own wings and opened the KerrdeLune Design Works in 2006.
-I've never been happier, and I've never looked back - but sometimes I wonder how I lasted as long as I did, toiling away in the entrails of large urban corporations for years and years.
+After chalking up a whole bag of experience in telecommunications, the legal sector, graphic design, freelance writing and marketing, I dreamed of flying on my own wings and opened the KerrdeLune Design Works in 2006.
+I've never been happier, and I've never looked back, but sometimes I wonder how I lasted as long as I did, toiling away in the entrails of large urban corporations for years and years.

 There is a wildness to these eldering days that feeds me, and I couldn't live without it.
 Nature is my canvas, and the north wind is my brush - the turning seasons compose the symphony, orchestrate the score and write the choreography of fond seasonal wanderings in the Great Round of time.
-My happiest hours are spent rambling the woodlands, hills and fens of the Lanark Highlands, and the camera is my third eye - the clear and ever present lens through which I see earth and the heavens, connect with them in a profound, painterly and elemental way and filter my experience of the living world.
+My happiest hours are spent rambling the woods and hills and fens of the Lanark Highlands, and the camera is my third eye - it is the clear and ever present lens through which I see earth and the heavens, connect with them in a profound, painterly and elemental way and filter my experience of the living world.
 Call it simply an ongoing study in Mono no aware (物の哀れ).

-A naturalist all my days, I'm an ardent devotee of twilight, untrodden landscapes, full moons, liminal spaces and the wild wisdom which sustains the cosmos, confessing also to a love of old trees, quiet ponds, meandering streams, weathered rail fences and starry, starry nights.
-I believe right down to my gnarly roots that pen and lens and paintbrush are mightier than the sword.
+A naturalist all my days, I'm an ardent devotee of twilight, untrodden landscapes, full moons, liminal spaces and the wild wisdom which sustains the cosmos.
+I'm passionate about old trees, quiet ponds, meandering streams, weathered rail fences and starry, starry nights, and I believe right down to my blood and bones and gnarly roots that pen and lens and paintbrush are mightier than the sword.